CentreForDigitalHumanities/I-analyzer/README.md

 To get an instance running, do the following.
 Ideally run using a `virtualenv`:

 1. Install the ElasticSearch (https://www.elastic.co/) and MySQL daemons on the server or your local machine.
 2. Start your ElasticSearch Server.
 Make sure cross-origin handling (the setting [http.cors.enabled](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-http.html)) is set up correctly, or a proxy has been configured, for the server to be accessible by the web user.
+For example, edit `elasticsearch.yml` to include the following:
+<pre>http.cors.enabled: true
+http.cors.allow-origin: "*"</pre>
 3. Install the requirements for both the API and the client with `npm install`.
 ```
 npm install